merenlab/anvio/anvio/docs/programs/anvi-predict-metabolic-exchanges.md

                                  -O ANY_PREFIX
 {{ codestop }}

-The %{metabolite-exchange-predictions}s output file names will start using the prefix you provided.
+The %(metabolite-exchange-predictions)s output file names will start using the prefix you provided.

 ### MULTI-MODE: Running on multiple pairs of genomes